 What is the purpose of an RFP in project management?

 An RFP can be used for various reasons at different stages of a project.
-The primary basic function of an RFP is to solicit offers from interested parties providing enough information for the business to decide who the best candidate is and what is the best approach to successfully perform the project, an RFP can also be used to:
+The primary basic function of an RFP is to solicit offers from interested parties providing enough information for the business to decide who the best candidate is and what is the best approach to successfully perform the project.
+In addition, once can also use RFP for:

 Procure a Specialist Consultant or Specialist Service Provider: An RFP can be used to ask a consultant to help develop the business vision for the project and analyze its feasibility.
 Moreover, an RFP can be useful to hire the required stuff to achieve some of the project aspects.
 The information included in an RFP usually vary by the project’s type and stage.